yangz3/yangz3.github.io/index.md

 ![alt tag](./Machine Learning/5_1.png)

 So if we want to compute k(Xi, Xj), we can simply index K(i,j).
 Usually one of the X1 or X2 should be training data while the other is testing data.
-But during the training, we can use traning data as both X1 and X2.
+But during the training, we can use training data as both X1 and X2.
 In this case, the K matrix is just another form of representing training data.

 Here is the code:
 ```